Waterstone Human Capital has once again recognized Yardstick for best-in-class corporate culture

 Another cornerstone of our culture and vision is our Big Hairy Audacious Goal (BHAG), which commits the entire company to uphold one single, laser-focused goal: Help a billion learners achieve competence by 2025.
 This goal has held true throughout times of restructuring and uncertainty, ensuring that everyone from leadership to part-time staff feel their work is valued and tied to our long-term organizational goals.

 Despite aggressive growth (from 2 to 100 employees in 12 years!), these two pillars unite all staff across all offices and all divisions, giving our team a common language and shared sense of purpose.
-Together, they drive ongoing growth and success, for our company and for staff in their individual careers, making Yardstick an exciting and rewarding place to work!
+Together, they drive ongoing growth and success, for our company and for staff in their individual careers, making this an exciting and rewarding place to work!

 About Waterstone Human Capital